lo9ud/boxed/docs/README.md

 This document is intended to provide a high-level overview of the project, its goals, and the rationale behind the decisions made during its development.

+(These docs also serve as a reference for me to remember what I was thinking when I made these decisions.)

 ## Goals

 - Demonstrate my ability to design and implement a complex system